G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 Highest Rank: Private

-Frederick Lilje was born in 1833/34 in Germany.
-No details are available on his parents, possible siblings or his formative years.
-In 1854 at the age of 21 the 5’10”, blue-eyed laborer entered the U.S. Army.
-In 1857 he was stationed at Ft.
-Belknap, TX and, by mid ’57 was at Camp Floyd, UT.
-It was there in December, 1857 or January, 1858 private Lilje was reportedly injured while on a wood hauling detail.
+In early1857 Private Lilje was stationed at Ft.
+Belknap, TX.
+By mid- year he was at Camp Floyd, UT.
+It was there in December, 1857 or January, 1858 that Private Lilje was reportedly injured while on a wood hauling detail.
 Driving a mule team the mules slipped on ice and fell on him thereby injuring his left hip and rupturing his left groin.
 As a result of the accident it appears Frederick was, throughout the remainder of his army tenure, assigned to “light duty” with the quartermaster.

 Aside from this injury (of which no military records could later be located) and suffering “unspecified illnesses” from time to time, Frederick’s career in the Army was uneventful.
-One document notation raises the possibility that Frederick was forced to leave the military because, with the war over, his “light duty” status prevented him from reenlisting.
+One documental notation raises the possibility that Frederick was forced to leave the military because, with America’s civil war having ended, his “light duty” status prevented him from reenlisting.